A mathematical framework for operational fine tunings: The categorical framework

-The reason why the categorical framework is natural for defining operational fine tunings is that the functors, by definition, preserve the structure between the operational and ontological categories and allow to easily include the consistency conditions we listed in the previous section.
+The reason why it is natural to use the categorical framework for defining operational fine tunings is that the functors, by definition, preserve the structure between the operational and ontological categories and allow to easily include the necessary properties that we listed in the previous section.